Net worth: how to calculate it for a small business

 Net worth and profit measure different aspects of your business finances:

 Net worth shows your overall financial position at a specific time.
-It's calculated as assets minus liabilities and appears in the equity section of your balance sheet.
+It's calculated as assets minus liabilities and appears on your balance sheet.

 Profit measures short-term business performance.
 It's the income remaining after deducting expenses from revenue, reported on your profit and loss statement.